-Mr. Behr’s passion for theater – he has played roles since his early childhood – logically lead him to the opera.
-The year 2009 was highlighted by his debut at the Festival d’Aix-en-Provence in Offenbach’s Orphée aux enfers.
-He performed subsequently Così fan tutte (Ferrando) on tour throughout France; Weber’s Abu Hassan (title role) at the Besançon Opera; Idomeneo (Arbace) at the Mozartwoche Salzburg as well as in Lyon and Grenoble with Les Musiciens du Louvre, under the baton of Marc Minkowski; Die Zauberflöte (Tamino) at the Rouen Opera and at the Theater St. Gallen, Acis and Galatea (Acis) at the Festival d’Aix-en-Provence and at the Teatro La Fenice in Venice; and Les contes d’Hoffmann (Nathanael) at the Theater an der Wien.
-In 2012–2013, he performed Così fan tutte at the Opéra national de Lorraine (Nancy), The Merry Widow (Camille de Rossillon) at the Avignon Opera and Ciboulette (Antonin) at the Opéra Comique Paris.
-Further plans include Die Zauberflöte at the Opéra national de Bordeaux and at Minnesota Opera, Idomeneo (Arbace) at the Theater an der Wien and at the Opéra national de Lyon, as well as Ciboulette at the Saint-Etienne Opera.
+His passion for the theatre – he has played theatre since his early childhood – logically led him to the opera.
+2009 was highlighted by his debut at the Festival d’Aix-en-Provence in Offenbach’s Orphée aux Enfers.
+He subsequently performed Così fan tutte (Ferrando) on tour throughout France and at the Opéra national de Nancy; Weber’s Abu Hassan (title role) at the Besançon Opera; Idomeneo (Arbace) at the Mozartwoche in Salzburg and at the Theater an der Wien; Die Zauberflöte (Tamino) at the Rouen Opera, at the Theater St. Gallen, at the Opéra national de Bordeaux and at the Minnesota Opera (United States debut); Acis and Galatea (Acis) at the Festival d’Aix-en-Provence and at the Teatro La Fenice in Venice; L’heure espagnole (Gonzalve) at the Barbican Centre (concert version); The Merry Widow (Camille de Rossillon) at the Avignon Opera; Ciboulette (Antonin) at the Opéra-Comique Paris and at the Saint-Etienne Opera; and Der fliegende Holländer (Steuermann) at the Opéra royal de Versailles (concert performance).

-In concert, Julien Behr has collaborated with orchestras such as Les Musiciens du Louvre Grenoble, Les Arts Florissants, the BBC Symphony Orchestra in London, the Mozarteumorchester Salzburg, the Akademie für Alte Musik Berlin and with conductors such as Alain Altinoglu, René Jacobs, Marc Minkowski, Josep Pons, Jérémie Rhorer and Sébastien Rouland.
-In 2013 he will take part in the 100th Anniversary celebrations of the Théâtre des Champs-Elysées performing Fauré’s Pénélope in concert version.
+In concert, Julien Behr has collaborated with orchestras such as Les Musiciens du Louvre Grenoble, the Orchestre national de Lyon, the Orchestre national des Pays de la Loire, Les Siècles, the BBC Symphony Orchestra London, the Mozarteumorchester Salzburg, the Akademie für Alte Musik Berlin and with conductors such as Alain Altinoglu, René Jacobs, Samuel Jean, Fayçal Karoui, Marc Minkowski, Raphael Pichon, Josep Pons, Jérémie Rhorer, François-Xavier Roth, Leonard Slatkin and Sébastien Rouland.
+In 2013 he took part in the 100th anniversary celebrations of the Théâtre des Champs-Elysées, performing Fauré’s Pénélope with the Orchestre Lamoureux.